azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_04.md

 ![alt text](../images/04-automl_select_task_type.png "Select task type")

 Here we make sure we set the job to `Classifcation` and define `diabetes` as the target column.

+**Classification**
+Classification is a common machine learning task.
+Classification is a type of supervised learning in which models learn using training data, and apply those learnings to new data.
+Azure Machine Learning offers featurizations specifically for these tasks, such as deep neural network text featurizers for classification.
+Learn more about featurization options.
+The main goal of classification models is to predict which categories new data will fall into based on learnings from its training data.
+Common classification examples include fraud detection, handwriting recognition, and object detection.

 Under `View additional configuration settings`, we can further configure our AutoML job and select our optimization metric, concurrency, etc. Let's set `Training job time (minutes)` to `10`.
 This means our training will terminate after a maximum of 10 minutes.